cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 12.md

 ---
-title: Problem Set 9b
+title: Problem Set 12
 tags: [csc-216]
-description: This problem set is from week nine of the course.
+description: This problem set covers splay trees, 2-4 trees, and red-black trees.
-draft: true
 ---

 1. Suppose I want to insert the values 7, 8, 3, 1, 4, 9, 2 into a splay tree in that order.
 Sketch out the splay tree after each of the insertions have been made (i.e. seven diagrams total).